computational-medicine/BMED360-2021/Lab1-MRI/README.md

 - **Imaging Mass Cytometry** ([IMC](./IMC.md))
 - **Magnetic Resonance Imaging** ([MRI](./MRI.md))

-and illustrate the **generic nature of computational imaging**, here: unsupervised tissue classification, applied to these two kinds of vector-valued image data recordings.
+We will also illustrate the **generic nature of computational imaging**, here: unsupervised tissue classification, applied to these two kinds of vector-valued image data recordings.

 ----------